Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Monthly soft lenses tend to retain protein deposits over time, no matter how well they’re cleaned on a daily basis.

 Scleral Lenses for GPC

 Due to their large size, scleral lenses are more stable on the eye than conventional GP lenses, and are therefore less likely to dislodge from the eye.
 Moreover, all scleral lenses are customized and made with highly breathable gas permeable material so that plenty of oxygen reaches the front of the eyeball.
 The reservoir of pure saline solution between the back surface of the lens and the front of the cornea ensures that the eye is always in a moist environment.
 It’s no surprise that scleral lenses consistently rank at the top of the charts when it comes to providing sharp visual acuity, comfort and healthy eyes.

 The customization of scleral lenses is one of the key factors in preventing GPC.
 Because the lens is properly fitted to the specific eye, and the vault over the cornea is filled with artificial tears, it prevents debris from entering while soothing GPC symptoms simultaneously.
 Furthermore, those who have highly sensitive eyes and are prone to experiencing allergic reactions can benefit from wearing scleral lenses, as they protect both the tear film layer and are easier to clean than other GP lenses.

-Speak with Dr. Angelina Bergin to learn how to care for your lenses and avoid developing GPC.
-If you’re susceptible to getting GPC, make sure to schedule follow-up visits with Dr. Angelina Bergin.
+Speak with Dr. Elaine Chung to learn how to care for your lenses and avoid developing GPC.
+If you’re susceptible to getting GPC, make sure to schedule follow-up visits with Dr. Elaine Chung.